-Designed for small group study (but okay to go through on your own too), this Bible study contains six weeks of group study lessons, five weeks of individual lessons and several videos (sold separately), all designed to help women trade feelings of emptiness and depletion for the fullness of knowing who Jesus is like never before.
+Designed as Bible studies for women’s small group (but okay to go through on your own too), this Bible study contains six weeks of group study lessons, five weeks of individual lessons and several videos (sold separately), all designed to help women trade feelings of emptiness and depletion for the fullness of knowing who Jesus is like never before.

 Lysa is definitely a women’s Bible teacher who knows the Scripture, and this women’s Bible study does not disappoint!

 If you’re looking for Bible study books for women that teach you about Jesus, learn more and grab your copy of “Finding I Am” here.

 2. “The Armor of God” by Priscilla Shirer

 In, “The Armor of God,” popular author, speaker and actress Priscilla Shirer, not only alerts Christian women to the seriousness of spiritual warfare happening around us every day, but also gives women an action plan for serious, specific, and strategic prayer in the face of life’s many challenges.

 In this 6-week Bible study, Priscilla Shirer helps women identify their own specific current obstacles, before studying the armor of God and learning how to apply it to their own unique situations in a real and powerful way.

 This is not just a women’s Bible study book, but a hands-on, workbook-style study guide where you’ll want to dive in and learn how to apply the Bible’s powerful teachings to your own life.
 Plus, with over 90% 5-star reviews on Amazon, this is one Bible study you’re sure to love.